VirtusLab-Open-Source/strapi-plugin-reactions/README.md

 _REST API equivalent: [Public REST API -> List all reactions of kind / type associated with Content Type](#list-all-reactions-of-kind--type-associated-with-content-type)_

-Return all reactions of specific kind / type assiciated with provided Collection / Single Type UID and Content Type ID with following combinations:
+Return all reactions of specific kind / type assiciated with provided Collection / Single Type UID and Content Type Document ID with following combinations:
 - Query `reactionsListAll` - no `Authorization` header provided (open for public)
 - Query `reactionsListPerUser` - an `Authorization` header is mandatory